 These discussions will include things like where spectators should stand, how to throw the axe safely and how to hit the target.

-One of the best things about the Whistle Punks sessions is that your instructors will watch how you throw the axe and will offer you individual pointers.
+One of the best things about the Whistle Punks sessions is that your instructors will watch how you throw the axe and offer you various tips and advice.

 Every axe thrower is different so you’ll be given unique tips on where and how you should stand, when to let go of the axe and even pointers on where to aim for.